lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 Whenever the Router implements a UseCase, the its Presenter will implement the UseCaseOutput.

 In most cases the Presenter as UseCaseOutput is pretty straight forward.
-It usually only  forwards messages to the ViewController, while occasionally performing localization.
+It usually only  forwards messages to the ViewController, while performing localization.

 ### The ViewController as PresenterOutput